 This guide explains what citations are and why they're necessary, providing tools and examples for citing sources properly in APA, MLA, SBL, and AMS styles.
 It also provides access to resources explaining plagiarism and how to avoid it.

-Like NCSU's Citation Builder, this citation building tool allows you to choose among several formats of resources, both print and nonprint, then type in the appropriate information, and create a citation formatted in APA, MLA and Chicago styles.
+This citation building tool allows you to choose among several formats of resources, both print and nonprint, then type in the appropriate information, and create a citation formatted in APA, MLA and Chicago styles.

 This practice template (tutorial) from the official "MLA Style Center" walks you through how to create MLA citations in the new 8th edition style for several types of information sources, with examples included, Click the blue "Get started" button on the bottom right to begin the tutorial.